 9print("choppy stream:", investigate(ttft_p95_ms=350, itl_p95_ms=160))1long initial pause: inspect queueing and prefill

-2choppy stream: inspect decode scheduling and memory pressureFor a single decode stream, TPS is governed by memory bandwidth.
+2choppy stream: inspect decode scheduling and memory pressureFor a single low-batch decode stream, TPS is often constrained by memory bandwidth.
 To generate one token, the GPU roughly has to stream the model weights from HBM.
 A rough estimate:

 This is an optimistic bandwidth bound, not a throughput promise.
-It omits tensor-parallel communication, KV cache reads during attention, activation memory, kernel overhead, less-than-peak sustained bandwidth, and scheduling.
+It omits KV cache reads during attention, activation memory, kernel overhead, less-than-peak sustained bandwidth, scheduling, and any interconnect communication if the model is sharded.
 Benchmark the selected engine and parallelism layout to get real TPS.
 Batched inference can improve aggregate throughput because multiple sequences share weight reads across concurrent decode work.

 1def ideal_weight_stream_tps(